-All that monks are allowed to have is their alms (begging bowls) and each day they go outside.
-They can only live off of the support of the communities; off of what they’ve collected in their bowls.
-This is an advanced spiritual lesson for the most advanced because as lightworkers we all know how to give unconditionally, to be generous, charitable – but what about receiving?
+Today I was reading about the Buddhist monks and remembered how the only possession that they are allowed to have is their alms or what people call “begging bowls”.
+Every day they’d go to near village and collect donations in their alms, as people would gather on the side of the road waiting for the monks to pass.
+As part of their advanced spiritual training, monks can only live off of the support of the communities, off of what they’ve collected in their bowls during the day.
+This is an advanced spiritual lesson because as lightworkers we all know how to give unconditionally, to be generous, charitable and compassionate – but what about receiving?
 Receiving is a lot tougher than giving – it demands a lot more spiritually than to give.
 Receiving requires humility and trust.

-And if we ever thought we overcame our ego, get that bowl and go outside – because that’s the moment when we’ll realize we didn’t overcome it at all – that we are very much attached to it.
+And if we ever thought that we’d overcome our ego, get that bowl and go outside – because that’s the moment when we’ll realize we didn’t overcome it at all – that we are very much attached to it.

 During the alms, the monks do not engage in eye contact and conversation because this is about learning that giving and receiving should be done unconditionally – without expectation.
 It is about learning that “the exchange” is equal in intention and vibration.